-We have verified through interviews with both military and civilian senior leaders that many military officers come into positions with the same mentality they had as commanders in uniform and using the same techniques with civilians that they would with junior enlisted or junior officers.
+We have verified through interviews with both military and civilian senior leaders that many military officers come into positions with the same mentality they had as commanders in uniform and using the same techniques with civilians that they would with junior enlisted staff or junior officers.

 Many times, the culture of the agency would not reward these behaviors, and the civilians, knowing the officers were leaving in just 18-24 months, would just wait them out.